-The production it was messy in places, with the band sometimes being too loud over the sound of the voices of the actors and the choreography seeming a little jumbled at certain points.
+The production was messy in places, with the band sometimes being too loud over the sound of the voices of the actors and the choreography seemed a little jumbled at certain points.
 Overall though, the production offered a hilarious yet insightful look at childhood that didn’t take itself too seriously, but also offered moments of transparency in its narrative.

 The 25th Annual Putnam County Spelling Bee is on at 8.30pm, 15th June at St Mary’s College.